AndyWright360/Quest_Board/README.md

 #### **Background Image Failsafe**

 Given that many content containers rely on background images, there's a concern regarding font readability should these images fail to load.
-As the images have tranparent elements, the option to include a background colour wasn't available.
+As the images have transparent elements, the option to include a background colour wasn't available.
 To address this, I intend to implement a feature in the future as a failsafe measure.
 This could involve using JavaScript to check if the image has loaded, and if not, provide an alternative option.
-Alternatively, divs with background colors could be positioned absolutely behind the background image, using z-index to keep them hidden unless the image fails to load.
+Alternatively, divs with background colours could be positioned absolutely behind the background image, using z-index to keep them hidden unless the image fails to load.

 ---